Term structure modelling with overnight rates beyond stochastic continuity: An extended Heath-Jarrow-Morton framework

 is sigma-integrable with respect to $\cF_{\tau-}$, for all $\tau\in\cS\cup\cT$ (see \cite[Theorem 5.28]{he2018semimartingale}).
 Taking into account the definition of $\bar{V}(t,T)$, equation \eqref{eq:fwd_rate} and the fact that $(f(\tau-,\tau)-\rho_{\tau-})\delta_{\cT}(\tau)$ is $\cF_{\tau-}$-measurable, the latter property is equivalent to the sigma-integrability of the random variable \eqref{int-cond-2}.
 Denoting by $\widehat{K}^{(i)}(\cdot,T)$ the compensator of $K^{(i)}(\cdot,T)$, for $i=1,2$, and making use of \cite[Theorem 5.29]{he2018semimartingale}, the local martingale property of $K(\cdot,T)$ is then equivalent to the validity of

 up to an evanescent set.
 Equation \eqref{eq:comp1} holds if and only if

 outside of a set of $(Q\otimes dt)$-measure zero.
 Taking $T=t$ in \eqref{eq:comp3} yields condition (i), while condition (ii) follows by inserting condition (i) into \eqref{eq:comp3}.
-In view of \eqref{eq:fwd_rate} and of the definition of $\bar{V}(t,T)$, equation \eqref{eq:comp2} holds if and only if, for all $\tau\in\cS\cup\cT$, it holds that
+In view of \eqref{eq:fwd_rate} and the definition of $\bar{V}(t,T)$, equation \eqref{eq:comp2} holds if and only if

-Taking $T=\tau$ in \eqref{eq:comp4} directly yields condition (iii), while condition (iv) is then obtained by inserting condition (iv) into \eqref{eq:comp4}.
+for all $\tau\in\cS\cup\cT$.
+Taking $T=\tau$ in \eqref{eq:comp4} yields condition (iii), while condition (iv) is then obtained by inserting condition (iii) into \eqref{eq:comp4}.

-Conversely, if condition \eqref{int-cond-1} is satisfied and the random variable in \eqref{int-cond-2} is sigma-integrable, for every $j=1,\ldots,M$, then the compensators $\widehat{K}^{(i)}(\cdot,T)$ are well-defined, for $i=1,2$.
+Conversely, if condition \eqref{int-cond-1} is satisfied and the random variable in \eqref{int-cond-2} is sigma-integrable, for every $j=1,\ldots,M$, then the compensator $\widehat{K}^{(i)}(\cdot,T)$ is well-defined, for $i=1,2$.
 It is then straightforward to verify that if conditions (i)--(iv) are satisfied, then equations \eqref{eq:comp1}-\eqref{eq:comp2} hold true.
-This implies that the process $K(\cdot,T)$ given in \eqref{eq:K} is a local martingale, thus proving the local martingale property of $P(\cdot,T)/S^0$, for every $T\in\R_+$. \end{proof}
+This implies that the process $K(\cdot,T)$ given in \eqref{eq:K} is a local martingale, thus proving the local martingale property of $P(\cdot,T)/S^0$, for every $T\geq0$. \end{proof}

-In the absence of stochastic discontinuities, it is well-known that $P(\cdot,T)/S^0$ is a local martingale if and only if the integrability requirement \eqref{int-cond-1} and conditions (i)-(ii) of Proposition \ref{prop:HJM-drift} hold, see \cite[Proposition 5.3]{BMKR}.
+In the absence of stochastic discontinuities, it is well-known that $P(\cdot,T)/S^0$ is a local martingale if and only if the integrability requirement \eqref{int-cond-1} and conditions (i)-(ii) of Theorem \ref{thm:NA} hold, see \cite[Proposition 5.3]{BMKR}.
 The presence of stochastic discontinuities is reflected in conditions (iii)-(iv) (together with the requirement of sigma-integrability of \eqref{int-cond-2}).
 More specifically, condition (iii) relates the stochastic discontinuities $\cT$ in the num\'eraire to the short end of the forward rate, while condition (iv) concerns the stochastic discontinuities $\cS$ in the forward term rate.
-Taken together, conditions (iii)-(iv) exclude the possibility of predicting the size (or the direction) of the jump occurring at any discontinuity date, as this would be incompatible with absence of arbitrage (see \cite{FPP19} for an analysis of arbitrages possibilities arising with predictable jumps).
+Taken together, conditions (iii)-(iv) exclude the possibility of predicting the size (or the direction) of the jump occurring at any discontinuity date, as this would be incompatible with absence of arbitrage (see \cite{FPP19} for an analysis of the arbitrage possibilities arising with predictable jumps).